 Office of Refugee Resettlement, Administration for Children and Families

 330 C ST SW

 Washington DC 20201

 - Call your House Representative and urge him/her to co-sponsor the Protect Access to Birth Control Act, which would nullify Trump’s rules that effectively eliminated the contraceptive coverage mandate and require employers to continue to provide access to birth control.

 - Urge your Representative and your Senators to protect funding for the Teen Pregnancy Prevention Program.
-Ask your Representative and your Senators to work with Congressional leaders to ensure at least $108 million is included for program in the 2018 appropriations bill covering the U.S. Department of Health and Human Services.
-This is the funding amount recommended by the U.S. Senate Appropriations Committee earlier this year.
+Ask your Representative and your Senators to work with Congressional leaders to ensure at least $108 million is provided for the program.
+This is the funding amount recommended by the U.S. Senate Appropriations Committee.